-The Nymi WebAPI needs to connect to NES over HTTPS.
-The NES TLS server certificate must be issued by a Root CA trusted by the Nymi WebAPI.
-If the Root CA is not trusted by the workstation install the root CA certificate in the Trusted Root Certification Authorities container for the local machine.
+Nymi recommends that you issue the NES and centralized Nymi Agent TLS server certificate from a Root CA that is trusted by the client machines.
+If the Root CA is not trusted by the client machines, install the root CA certificate in the Trusted Root Certification Authorities container for the client machine.
 See Microsoft documentation for information about installing Trust Root Certificates: https://docs.microsoft.com/en-us/skype-sdk/sdn/articles/installing-the-trusted-root-certificate.html